ardraivan/kailila-administration-software-alpha/README.md

 ## Key Features

-- User-friendly dashboard providing quick access to essential information
+- User-friendly dashboard for quick access to essential information and statistics
-- Efficient data management for clients, employees, and projects
+- Efficient data management for office inventory, employee, and client data
-- Advanced reporting and analytics to gain valuable insights
+- Scheduling management for easy coordination and organization of sessions
+- Documentation of therapy session evaluation results
-- Secure authentication and access control mechanisms
+- Secure authentication and access control
-- Seamless integration with popular third-party tools and services
+- Integration with third-party tools for enhanced functionality

 ## Installation